ASUS Battery Information Center

 The battery pack's service life will depend on the environment temperature, humidity, and notebook PC usage.

-- Lithium-ion (Li-ion) batteries typically have a lifespan of between 300 and 500 cycles.
-With moderate use, Lithium-ion batteries can be expected to deliver around 80% of their original capacity after 300 cycles or about one year of use.
+- Lithium-ion batteries typically have a lifespan of between 300 to 500 charge cycles.
+They are expected to retain around 80% of their original battery capacity after 300 charge cycles, or after about one year of use.

-- Other factors that affect battery service life are system design, the notebook model, and operating system power management settings.
-The environment temperature, as well as the number of times the battery is fully discharged and recharged, also affects the battery's performance.
+- Other factors that may affect battery service life include system design, model type, and operating system power management settings.

 ||4.
 Do not store the battery pack in a damp or cold environment!
 Moisture or a cold environment might speed up the discharge rate.
 The chemical ingredients inside the battery might degrade when exposed to low temperatures.
 On the other hand, there's risk of explosion when exposed to extremely high temperatures.

-- If the battery is within warranty and causes the Notebook to suddenly switch ON/switch OFF or shut down or prevents the system from turning on, ASUS will replace the defective battery with a new one.
+- If a battery is within the warranty period (one year from the purchase date) and it causes the system to suddenly switch ON/OFF, shut down, or not power up, ASUS will replace the defective battery with a new one

-- Asus will replace a new battery under the following conditions: (a) Battery does not charge; (b) Notebook is not able to detect battery connection; (c) System prompts or warns the user repeatedly to replace the battery; (d) Battery Charge Indicator blinks abnormally.
+- ASUS will replace a new battery under the following conditions: (a) The battery does not charge; (b) The notebook is not able to detect the battery; (c) The system repeatedly prompts or warns the user to replace the battery; (d) Battery Charge Indicator blinks abnormally.